aikikode/viking_chess/README.md

 Viking or Slavic Chess
 ======================

+Viking Chess is an ancient board game invented by the Vikings more than thousand years ago.
+The game represents a small group of knights defending their king from a larger group of warriors.

 Target
 ------
 Black knights defend their king (it is located in the central cell - 'throne')